Tenant Satisfaction Measures

 The questions asked were those provided by the Regulator of Social Housing for the Tenant Satisfaction Measures and followed and fulfilled the principles set out in the TSM Survey and Technical Requirements guidelines.
 A number of additional perception questions were also asked to gather further feedback from our customers.
 Click the following link to download a copy of the tenant perception survey questions.

-Our survey was conducted by telephone over two waves in October and December 2023.
-A sample approach was used to collect a total of 1,200 responses: 592 in October and 608 in December.
+Our survey was conducted by telephone and online over four waves which went live in June 2024, August 2024, November 2024 and January 2025.
+A sample approach was used to collect a total of 1,748 responses: 453 in Wave 1, 411 in Wave 2, 471 in Wave 3 and 413 in Wave 4.

 No incentives were offered for survey completion.